transcending1/Review/admin/subpage/modules/module_doc/Spectral Clustering.md

 ### 4.assign_labels
-+ Description

-The strategy to use to assign labels in the embedding space.
-There are two ways to assign labels after the laplacian embedding. k-means can be applied and is a popular choice.
-But it can also be sensitive to initialization.
-Discretization is another approach which is less sensitive to random initialization.
+'The strategy to use to assign labels in the embedding\n            space.
+There are two ways to assign labels after the laplacian\n        embedding. k-means can be applied and is a popular choice.
+But it can\n        also be sensitive to initialization.
+Discretization is another approach \n        which is less sensitive to random initialization.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |